 Can Women Wear Men’s Shoes?

 As soon as I put my Sperry Legend Edit loafers on, it was true love.
-They are without a doubt one of the most comfortable pairs of shoes I have ever had on and they are as light as air.
+They are still without a doubt one of the most comfortable pairs of shoes I have ever had on and they are as light as air.
 What took me so long?
 I get tons of compliments on them too and I proudly tell anyone who comments on them that they are men’s shoes.
 So it got me thinking, “What other men’s shoes can I wear and how does this work?”
 I mean, there are no gender rules anymore, so why not?
 There are some truly fun men’s shoes out there and the smaller sizes work perfectly if you have a wider foot larger than a woman’s size 8 for the most part.
 Men’s shoes used to start at a size 7 (which is a woman’s 8.5) but now there are many brands that offer sizes as small as 4!
 So go be sure to check the sizing before you rule them out.

 Men’s vs Women’s Shoe Size